Minimalism – when less can equal more

 Focusing upon what really matters

-The meaning of minimalism for people will vary from person-to-person.
+The meaning of minimalism for people will vary from person to person.
 Although a common misconception of minimalism is the idea of living with less.
 On the contrary, minimalists will be united by one purpose.
 Focusing on what really matters.
-This focus generates more of what is important, rather than less of what is not.
-This has commonly been associated with getting rid of physical stuff, to keep your home clutter free.
+This focus generates more of what is important rather than less of what is not.
+This has commonly been associated with getting rid of physical stuff to keep your home clutter-free.

 Photo by Eli Francis